Down by Law

 Story & Plot Summary: Down by Law

-Quick Plot Summary: Down by Law is a Crime, Drama, Comedy film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1986, Down by Law is a Crime, Drama, Comedy film directed by Jim Jarmusch.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Tom Waits.

 Story Breakdown